 A digital copy of the thesis or project must be archived with the University Library.
 Embargo (delayed release) for a period of 1-5 years to allow for publication may be requested by the student.
 If needed for publication purposes, a one-to-five year embargo may be requested when appropriate.
-For example, a publisher may allow deposit of published articles into an institutional repository, but may place an embargo of one year before the article may be made publicly accessible.
-Such a postprint may be deposited into HDS as required for the degree, but no access to the item would be allowed for a period of one year.
+For example, a publisher may allow deposit of published articles into an institutional repository, but may place an embargo of one or more years before the article may be made publicly accessible.
+Such a postprint may be deposited into Digital Commons @ HSU as required for the degree, but no access to the item would be allowed for a period of one year.

 Note: Check your final document carefully.
-Any requests for editorial changes to a thesis/project after archival with Humboldt Digital Scholar will be denied.
+Any requests for editorial changes to a thesis/project after archival with Digital Commons @ HSU will be denied.
 Editorial changes include errors in punctuation and spelling, minor changes, or major changes to interpretation of data or content.

 Graduate Writing Requirement

 All graduate students must demonstrate competency in writing by completing either a designated course that contains a significant writing component (at least 30% of the course grade), a 50th percentile score or better on a verbal component of a standardized entrance exam (GRE or GMAT), a thesis/project proposal approved prior to advancement to candidacy, or an approved thesis/project manuscript.
 The graduate writing requirement is built in to each program.
 For more information, please check with your committee chair or graduate coordinator.

 Students wanting to walk in the Commencement ceremony in May are required to register in advance.
 You may participate in Commencement if you received a degree from Humboldt State during the past summer or fall semesters, or if you have applied for graduation and expect to be awarded your degree at the end of the spring, summer or fall semesters.
 Details about registering for Commencement or the ceremony itself are available at http://www.humboldt.edu/commencement/.